 “Ntang, wa ka ve?” she repeated, pumping my hand.
 She smelled smoky.

-“I’m sorry,” I told the woman in English finally, my voice breaking.
+“I’m sorry,” I interrupted in English, my voice breaking.
 “I don’t understand a word you’re saying and I’m lost and I’m starting to freak out here.
 That stupid Regab…”

 At this, her eyes lit up.
 “Regab, oye!”

 This time she understood my rifle imitation.
 Taking me by the hand, she led me back the way I’d come.
-For a few minutes, the only sound was her bare feet slapping against the dirt and the hushed rustle of the grass and trees.
+For a few minutes, I heard only the hushed rustle of the grass as we passed.
 Even the bugs seemed to be holding their breath.

-“I don’t know where that latrine was they were talking about.
-I went forever and then got lost.”
+“I don’t know where that latrine was that they were talking about.
+I went forever and got lost.”

-He glanced over at an adjacent path.
-My eyes followed his down the path that was more obvious, better traveled, at the end of which stood a wooden outhouse.
+He glanced to his right.
+My gaze followed his down a better traveled path, at the end of which stood a wooden outhouse.

-As we crunched down the dirt to where the others were starting to board the vans, I caught sight of the checkpoint guard.
+As we walked together to where the others were starting to board the vans, I caught sight of the checkpoint guard.
 “Peace Corpse, oye!” he called out to everyone as they boarded.
-A broad grin now covered his face.
+A broad grin nowcovered his face.
 He waved his arms, benevolent as a mother seeing her first-grader off to school, the image marred only by the presence of the rifle in one hand.

 It was all too weird.
-I slowed down and Manny glanced over at me.
-“What’s wrong?” he asked.
+I slowed down.

-It took a moment to figure out my uneasy feeling.
-First, the rabid guard who was now our buddy.
-Then Malaria Rich and his stories.
+It took me a moment to decipher my uneasy feeling.
+First, the rabid guard who was nowour buddy.
+Malaria Rich and his stories.
 Getting lost.
 The old woman.
 My intestines began to grumble, in tandem with my pounding head.
-I didn’t know what I’d seen out there or how I’d gotten unlost or what happened.
+I didn’t know what I’d seen out there or how I’d gotten un-lost or what had happened.
 Gabon was feeling a little like The Twilight Zone.